- 1How Does the Drug Teriflunomide Work?

 There are various other side effects of Teriflunomide.
 It is advised to inform the doctor immediately in case any side effects are observed.

-Dietary Alterations: There is no such dietary alteration needed when on Teriflunomide.
+Dietary Alterations: No dietary alterations are needed when on Teriflunomide.
 Teriflunomide can be taken with or without food.

 What Should Be Done if the Dose Is Missed?

-If the dose is missed or forgotten then take the dose as soon as remembered.
-Avoid taking double doses to compensate for the missed dose.
+If a dose is missed or forgotten, take it as soon as it is remembered.
+Avoid taking a double dose to make up for a missed dose.

 What Should Be Done in Case of Overdose of Teriflunomide?